stevenrskelton/stevenrskelton.github.io/_posts/2022-04-05-reflections-6-years-of-software.md

 ---
-title: "Reflections: 6 years of software"
+title: "Reflections: 6 Years of Software"
 categories:
 ---
 Last blog update was 6 years ago.
+Javascript still seems popular...

 What is your view of HTML and all HTML elements, is it:
 1. incomplete,